llvm/llvm-project/llvm/docs/HowToReleaseLLVM.rst

    version bump.
 The branch's name is release/X.x where ``X`` is the major version number and ``x`` is just the letter ``x``.

 #.
+On the newly-created release branch, immediately bump the version
+   to X.1.0git (where ``X`` is the major version of the branch.)

+#.
 All tags and branches need to be created in both the llvm/llvm-project and
    llvm/llvm-test-suite repos.